 Acute coronary syndrome – the clinical term for a heart attack – is 2.7 times more likely in patients that suffer from untreated tooth decay that requires root canal treatment to correct.

 When the root of a patient’s tooth becomes infected, tooth decay is usually the most common cause.
-In many instances where the root of a tooth is damaged due to decay, a root canal is required to remove the decay and damaged pulp so that the structure of the tooth can be saved.
+In many instances where the root of a tooth is damaged due to decay, a root canal is required to remove the decayed and damaged pulp so that the structure of the tooth can be saved.
 When patients in need of a root canal fail to undergo the procedure, the severity of decay becomes worse and the longevity of the tooth becomes uncertain.
 Unchecked, permanent tooth loss may result.

 Understanding the Role of Tooth Decay